-14.17 If no mutually satisfactory solution has been reached under the procedures of Article 14, paragraph 7 within three months of the request for the Committee investigation, the Committee shall, upon request of any Party to the dispute, establish a panel.

-14.18 The request for a panel shall be made in writing.
+- E.1 If no mutually satisfactory solution has been reached under the procedures of this Article, paragraph B.2 within three months of the request for the Committee investigation, the Committee shall, upon request of any party to the dispute, establish a panel.
+Such a request shall not be opposed by any other Party. - E.2 The request for a panel or a working party shall be made in writing.
 It shall indicate whether consultations were held, and provide a brief summary of the factual and legal basis of the complaint sufficient to present the problem clearly.
 In case the applicant requests the establishment of a panel with other than standard terms of reference, the written request shall include the proposed text of special terms of reference.
-If the complaining Party so requests, a decision to establish a panel shall be taken at the latest at the Committee meeting following that at which the request first appeared as an item on the Committee's agenda, unless at that meeting the Parties to the dispute agree otherwise.

-14.19 When a panel is established, the Committee shall, unless the Parties to the dispute agree otherwise, within twenty days from the establishment of the panel, direct it to:

-examine the matter;

-consult with Parties to the dispute and give full opportunity for them to develop a mutually satisfactory solution;

-make a statement concerning the facts of the matter as they relate to the application of provisions of this Agreement and make such findings as will assist the Committee in making recommendations or giving rulings on the matter.

-14.20 In establishing a panel, the Committee may authorize its Chairman to draw up the terms of reference of the panel in consultation with the parties to the dispute subject to the provisions of the preceding paragraph.
+Decision to establish a panel or working party shall be taken at the latest at the Committee meeting following that at which the request first appeared as an item on the Committees agenda, unless at that meeting the parties to the dispute agree otherwise. - E.3 When a panel is established, the Committee shall, unless the parties to the dispute agree otherwise within twenty days from the establishment of the panel, direct it to: - examine the matter; - consult with parties to the dispute and give full opportunity for them to develop a mutually satisfactory solution; - make a statement concerning the facts of the matter as they relate to the application of provisions of this Agreement and make such findings as will assist the Committee in making recommendations or giving rulings on the matter. - E.4 In establishing a panel, the Committee may authorize its Chairman to draw up the terms of reference of the panel in consultation with the parties to the dispute subject to the provisions of the preceding paragraph.
 The terms of reference thus drawn up shall be communicated to the Committee.
-If other than standard terms of reference are agreed upon, any Party may raise any point relating thereto in the Committee.

-14.21 Where more than one Party requests the establishment of a panel related to the same matter, a single panel may be established to examine these complaints taking into account the rights of all Parties concerned.
-A single panel should be established to examine such complaints whenever feasible.

-14.22 Panels shall be governed by the procedures in Annex 2.

-14.23 Panels may establish a technical expert group to assist in questions of a technical nature requiring detailed consideration by experts and direct it to:

-examine the matter;
+If other than standard terms of reference are agreed upon, any Party may raise any point relating thereto in the Committee. - E.5 Panels shall be governed by the procedures in Annex 1. - E.6 Panels may establish a technical expert group to assist in questions of a technical nature requiring detailed consideration by experts and direct it to: - examine the matter;

-consult with the parties to the dispute and give full opportunity for them to develop a mutually satisfactory solution:

-make a statement concerning the facts of the matter; and

-make such findings as will assist the panel in its work, including inter alia, and if appropriate, findings concerning the detailed scientific judgments involved, whether the measure was necessary for the protection of human, animal or plant life or health, and whether legitimate scientific judgment is involved.

-14.24 Technical expert groups shall be governed by the procedures of Annex 2.
+- consult with the parties to the dispute and give full opportunity for them to develop a mutually satisfactory solution; - make a statement concerning the facts of the matter; and - make such findings as will assist the panel in its work, including inter alia, and if appropriate, findings concerning the detailed scientific judgements involved, whether the measure was necessary for the protection of human, animal or plant life or health, and whether legitimate scientific judgement is involved. - E.7 Technical expert groups shall be governed by the procedures of Annex 2.